francescabarbaro/Antarctic_penguins/README.md

 The principal three models are "Separate2.stan", "Hierarchical1.stan" and "AllSeparate_nointer_nosexwidth.stan".

-You also find the complete report
+You also find the complete report: Report_gaussian_linear_models

 Creators: